 Roadways are designed with a crown in the middle of the roadway.
 This is a standard means to discharge water from the roadway surface and provide adequate pavement drainage.

-I have seen many accidents which were caused because the centerline crown was not built correctly and many more roadways where the centerline crown was destroyed because of improper maintenance of the roadway.
-Crowns are sometimes removed when a roadway pavement surface is overlaid with asphalt.
+I have seen many accidents which were caused because of incorrect construction of the crown of the roadway and many more roadways where the centerline crown was destroyed because of improper maintenance of the roadway.
+Often crowns are removed when a roadway pavement surface is overlaid with asphalt.

 Good pavement drainage directs water along the shortest route to the roadway shoulder.
 The less time water stays on a roadway, the safer the highway is for the traveling public.